 In addition, they also instructed webmasters to add the ‘nofollow’ attribute to all outgoing links they don’t trust.
 A great example of this is links in the comments which are nofollow by default on all major platforms and CMS.

 Another example is links in social media networks such as Facebook, Twitter, Pinterest, and LinkedIn; these are nofollow links, too.

 Are nofollow links useless for SEO?

 So, if nofollow links don’t pass any PageRank, does this mean they are useless?
 Google says that “we generally don’t follow nofollow links”, which leaves a door open to assume that sometimes they do follow them.

 Nevertheless, even if nofollow links do not act as votes of trust, they are still useful for SEO.

-For example, if you get an article published on Forbes, Entrepreneur or Inc, the links will be nofollow but it’s still an important link to have.
+For example, if you get an article published on Forbes or Entrepreneur, the links will be nofollow, but it’s still an important link to have.

 In general, you should link out to only websites that you trust.
 If you have to link to a website and you are not 100% sure about its quality and authority then to be on the safe site nofollow the link.